MANAGE MY Events

 The aim of the proposed session will be to introduce and further discuss NEST’s core mission, which is based on the following principles:

-The Facilitator & Panelists will provide a series of discussion points to highlight the benefit that these principles will bring to Partner Organisations and the broader public; essentially harnessing the power of Technology for Social and Environmental Good.
+The Facilitator & Panelists will provide a series of discussion points to highlight the benefit that these principles will bring to Partner Organisations and the broader public; essentially harnessing the power of Technology for Social and Environmental Good and in full alignment with the Ten Year Growth Plan of the North East Combined Authority [NECA].

 Technology Showcase